 4. You have an outdated hardware

 Typically, you use a variety of gadgets to access the internet, including laptops, tablets, and smartphones.
 You can have trouble getting dependable internet if your laptop is an outdated model.
-Adapters and Wi-Fi cards are the components that often have an impact on speed.
+Adapters and Wi-Fi cards are the components that often impact speed.

 5. A malware-infected device